Lab Members

 Susanna Bennett

-My PhD research explores male suicide.
-I am interested in the cultural and social factors that put men at risk of suicidal despair, and the factors that can aid men to recover a meaningful life.
-In particular, my research focuses on the dynamics of selfhood, interpersonal connections, emotions, masculinity, psychological pain and suicidal behaviours in male suicide.
+Susie Bennett is a postdoctoral researcher exploring male suicide.
+Her work focuses on the psychological impact of cultural and social factors on men’s suicidal despair, and how men can be supported to recover a meaningful life.
+In particular, her research focuses on the dynamics of selfhood, interpersonal connections, childhood, emotional life, masculinity, psychological pain and suicidal behaviours.

 Email address: susanna.bennett@glasgow.ac.uk